+After school club is currently running on Thursdays until 4.30pm.
 The older children will be given the opportunity to complete homework or take part in the activities.
 Charges will be on a sliding scale £5.00 until 4.00pm and £10.00 until 4.30pm.

-We will review this termly and continue to tailor our provision to your needs, but also to ensure sustainable staffing.
+We will review provision termly and continue to tailor our provision to your needs, but also to ensure sustainable staffing.
 Don't hesitate to ask us if you have any questions.